NamanMalhotra2912/Fun-Doo-Notes-Api/README.md

+# FunDooNotesApp

-# FunDooNotesApi
+# Discription

-This is the Fun Doo Notes Api similar to google keep.

-Here I have this for user ragistration, login, forget password and reset password.
+This is the Fun Doo Notes Api where we have user ragistration, user login, forget password and reset password api's.

-To run this repo you need to clone it and after that you need to install npm package.
+To run this project you need to clone this repository and then you can install npm package.

-# Command To clone this repository :
+# To clone this repository :

 git clone https://github.com/NamanMalhotra2912/FunDooNotesApi

-# Command to install npm :
+# npm installation :

 npm install

-Above comamand will install some packages and then you can run your code with npm start command.
+Above comamand will install some packages and that will help you to run your code.

-Here first we have Create user where user will register himself or herself.

-After that you can use login part to do the login and then if you forget your passowrd,

-Then you can use forget password api which will sent you a mail on your registered email id.

-With the email you can use reset password.
+# Use command to run the code from terminal:
+npm start

+and this command will start the server to run the code.

 # Note Api